vinislima/badges_42/README.md

-## Hello 👋!
-My name is Pedro, and I'm a Cadet at 42 São Paulo, Brazil
+# Hello 👋!
+My name is Pedro, and I'm a Cadet at 42 São Paulo

 ---